Akande-hub/R--codes/README.md

 # R-codes
-Some of my programming done in R language
+Some of my programming work done in R language